amansaini/ninja-forms-modal/readme.txt

 3. Popup Container Setting with Live Preview Designer

 == Changelog ==
+3.2.6 (21 March 2018)
+(Fix)
+- Fixed delay input box not showing if trigger is set to auto open.
+- Fixed a bug which prevented popup to open if Hide popup value  is set.

 3.2.5 (9 March 2018)
 (Fix)
 - Fixed ID not working incase trigger name is set using ID.

 3.2.4 (8 March 2018)
 (Fix)